mohamedsaad308/travel_planner/README.md

 ## Getting Started

-- Base URL : The app is hosted on [Here](https://flask-travel-planner.herokuapp.com/) on Heroku.
+- Base URL : The app is hosted [Here](https://flask-travel-planner.herokuapp.com/) on Heroku.

 - Authentication : This version of the app require authentication and you can register your account from [Here](https://flask-travel-planner.herokuapp.com/register)

 - Authorization : The app has three main roles

-  1. Regular user: Can CRUD only his own account and trips.
+  - Regular user: can CRUD only his own account and trips.
-  2. Manager : Can CRUD all the users and only his own trips.
+  - Manager : can CRUD all the users and only his own trips.
-  3. Admin: Can CRUD on all users and trips.
+  - Admin: can CRUD on all users and trips.

 ### Installing Dependencies To use the app locally